K-avi/MusicTool/README.md

 I am doing it from scratch n with 0 previous knowledges of how interpreters are normally built which means that a lot of things are a bit janky.
 However I find it cool to try n figure out how to make an interpreter before learning the theory on how to do it.
 (Which I'll do for my next interpreter project bc it will be more ambitious)

-MusicTool should work on Linux,  Windows and MacOS however I never tested it on a Windows or Mac so I'm not sure.
+MusicTool should work on Linux,  Windows and MacOS however I haven't tested it on a  Mac yet so I'm not sure.

 This version of MusicTool is currently not finished.
 However it has most of the features I was planning on having at first which include: